nellyndungu/JAVA-101/README.md

     - **Syntax**: `largeType variable_Name = (smallerType) newVariable_Name;`
  ### Arrays
  - Store multiple values in a single variable.
+ - Fixed size that is set when declared and remains static throughout the program.
+ - It stores objects and primitives.
+ - They cannot store non-primitive types directly
  - The array variables are defined using square brackets `[]`.
  - **Syntax**: `dataType[] variable_Name;`
+ - Individual elements are accessed using index e.g., `myArray[0]` for first element.
  - To print arrays using `println()`, the array is converted to a string.
  - The conversion requires built-in `util`library to be imported as follows: `import java.util.Arrays;`
+### ArrayList
+- A class with resizable size and the size doesn't need to be set at declaration.
+- Stores objects only.
+- To use ArrayList, import java.util.
+- ArrayList are modified using methods such as:
+  - `add()` - adding elements.
+Position can be specified using index.
+  - `get(index)` - get the specified element.
+  - `set(index, value)` - modify an existing element.
+  - `remove(index)` - Delete an element.
+  - `clear()` - Clear all elements in the array
+  - `size()` - get the number of elements in the array.
 ### Boolean Operator
 - Used to determine logic between variables or values.
     - Equal to -> `==` -> Returns true when both statements are equal.